-2.3.1 When a specific flight is likely to encounter a delay of one hour or more in excess of the departure time stated in the RPL, the ATS unit serving the departure aerodrome shall be notified immediately.
+2.2.1 When a specific flight is likely to encounter a delay of one hour or more in excess of the departure time stated in the RPL, the AIS unit serving the departure aerodrome shall be notified immediately.
 Delays relating to departures from Owen Roberts or Charles Kirkconnell Intl.
-Shall be notified to the relevant AIS unit listed under 2.1.2 a) and b) above.
+Shall be notified to the relevant AIS unit listed in 1.3 above.